Rich and Poor

 The joy of a rich man

 The joy of the rich man is that God has brought him low.
 His debasement takes the form of being denied the privilege of holding on to his earthly wealth forever.
 He will soon die and lose the things of this world.
-Why should he rejoice in his inevitable loss?
+Why should he rejoice in this inevitable loss?
 For many reasons.

-1. That future loss will really be a rescue.
+- That future loss will really be a rescue.
 Earthly wealth is a snare that easily traps the unwary in foolish schemes to gain more wealth and to multiply pleasure (1 Tim.
 6:6-10).
 The safest way to handle wealth is to give it away (1 Tim.
 6:17-19).

-2. The fact that he will soon lose his wealth helps a rich man keep his priorities straight.
+- The fact that he will soon lose his wealth helps a rich man keep his priorities straight.
 It reminds him day after day that he needs to be compiling a good record for eternity rather than building an empire here.

-3. The same fact helps him view his poor brothers with proper love and respect.
+- The same fact helps him view his poor brothers with proper love and respect.
 It protects him from feeling superior.
 After all, his present position in society is only temporary.
 Although now he can treat a poor brother with condescension and exact his obedience, the time will come when they will stand before God as equals, and the rich man will give account for his treatment of the poor man.
-Then God will right any injustice.
+Then God will correct any injustice.

 Rich or poor?